labbbirder/KonnectJS/README.md

 there are alse samples [here](samples):
 * chat - a simple chat room with websock server and client
+* switch_protocols - a chat room, but can swtich with varied protocols
+* chat2 - a chat room, but with packet split, autoreconnect, heartbeat strategies
 * simple - a simple transmitter between knodes
-* switch_protocols - a chat room, but can swtich with varied protocols